techwithnc/myproject/project-04/README.md

 ![pj04](https://user-images.githubusercontent.com/120474799/217431741-f465e6f7-0c9c-4452-8980-648fd041851b.png)

 ## What is this?
-This is a sample project that I was practiced on emptyDir,sidecar container and init container features.
+This is a simple project that I was practiced on emptyDir,sidecar container and init container features.

 ## What type of kubernetes resources used in this project?
-In this sample project , I've used the following types of kubernetes features.
+In this simple project , I've used the following types of kubernetes features.
 These are  ...
 - Deployment (deploy)
 - Namespace (ns)
 - Pod (po)